 Here’s what we got on our review unit, with the screen’s brightness set at around 120 nits (~80 brightness).

 The laptop comes with a 45W charger that plugs-in via a classic barrel plug.
 It’s a two-piece design with a small brick, and a full charge takes about 2 hours.
-USB-C charging is not supported.
+I didn’t have a USB-C charger around to test it, but USB-C charging should also be possible, based on our experience with other 2020 Acer products.

 Price and availability